 Please read the following information regarding your substitute teaching assignment.
 The PCSD has high expectations for our students; they should treat you with respect.
 With your interest in mind, we ask all substitute teachers to follow the protocol outlined below:

 We hope you have an enjoyable experience in substitute teaching within our schools.
-Please feel free to discuss any questions or concerns that you have regarding any of our schools with the principal or contact Tim McConnell, Director of Human Resources, at the District Office.
+Please feel free to discuss any questions or concerns that you have regarding any of our schools with the principal or contact Mark Wiesenberg, Executive Director of Human Capital and Culture, at the District Office.

 Sub-Finder Training Videos